Q-Minh/nihu/dox/tech_what_happens.md

 	If not, then the kernel is not weakly singular, the integral can not be performed, and the code will not compile.
 	- To overcome the above limitations an alternative way is to specialise the ::singular_integral_shortcut class for the given kernel, field types and match type, by which an integration method can be specified.
 	If this specialisation of ::singular_integral_shortcut exists, the blind quadrature branch above is omitted in compile time.
-	This approach works both for **weakly and strongly singular** integrals.
+	This approach works for **weakly, strongly, and hypersingular** integrals.

 A special case occurs when the kernel is not singular, or the integration is performed over two different meshes.
 In this case the regular evaluation is automatic by skipping the ::element_match_eval step.